-- It is not possible to discount your product for 30 days following a price increase.
+- It is not possible to discount your product for 30 days following a price increase in any currency.

-- Discounts cannot be run within 2 months of your prior discount, with the exception of Steam-wide seasonal events or other specific Valve-organized sale events.
+- Discounts cannot be run within 30 days of your prior discount, with the exception of Steam-wide seasonal events.

-- Discounts for seasonal sale events cannot be run within 30 days of releasing your title or 30 days from when your launch discount ends, or within 30 days of a price increase in any currency.
+- Discounts for seasonal sale events cannot be run within 30 days of releasing your title, within 30 days from when your launch discount ends, or within 30 days of a price increase in any currency.

 - You may not change your price while a promotion is currently live or scheduled for the future.

 - It is not possible to discount a product by more than 90% or less than 10%.